11 Ways To Recognize Manipulative Apology Patterns

 - empathy vs defence

-It was your mind detecting the difference between an apology that closes a conversation and an apology that repairs trust.
+It was your ability to distinguish between an apology that ends a conversation and one that rebuilds trust.

 Conclusion